Super-secret X-37B space plane nears one year in orbit

 "While no more specifics have been offered about the X-37B by the Air Force since it began flying the orbital technology test bed in 2010, the overall mission seems clear: Lengthy missions allow time for seeing what such a vehicle has to offer in terms of capabilities.
 The military likes to have lots of arrows in its quiver."

 Nevertheless, the possibility that the X37B supports space-based espionage efforts remains a popular idea.
-For instance, Brian Weeden – a former officer and current technical adviser to the Secure World Foundation – has stated that he thinks the X-37B's mission is to test reconnaissance and spy sensors, particularly how they hold up against radiation and other hazards of orbit.
+For instance, Brian Weeden – a former air force officer and current technical adviser to the Secure World Foundation – has stated that he thinks the X-37B's mission is to test reconnaissance and spy sensors, particularly how they hold up against radiation and other hazards of orbit.

 The possibility of it being used to capture satellites is also an enduring one.
 In 2014, Alan Hulas of Guardian stated, "The mystery of the plane centers around the purpose of an interior cavity," he wrote, "about the size of a truck bed and much too cozy for a human to live in for 674 days, the duration of its latest mission.
 The main theories suggest that the plane carries sensors and spy equipment, satellites or even weaponry."